 Hanuman temple at Lepakshi

-Sita’s Footprint at Lepakshi
+Giant Footprint at Lepakshi

 In front of the Hanuman Temple lies a large footprint craved in the rock, whose big toes are always filled with water.
 I was told that this is Sita’s footprint and the devotees around cupped some water with their hands, drinking it, and then sprinkling a little over their heads.
+Others believe that it is of Hanuman whence he landed here on his right foot.
+The force was so great that his footprint was left pressed into the solid stone.
+The next left footprint can be found at Penukonda fort, some 35 km away.

 Even though some structures within the temple complex lie incomplete, Lepakshi will surely amaze you.
 As you enter inside the Veerabhadra Swamy temple, you will be mesmerized by the intricately carved pillars in the main “mukha mandap“.
 The Lepakshi temple also has the finest specimens of mural paintings of the Vijayanagar Era.
 Being just a couple of hours ride away from Bangalore, I would highly recommend you to go and witness this amazing creation from the yesteryear.